IBM/zopeneditor-sample/README.md

 Now you can execute the JCL with the ZOWE CLI:
 - `zowe jobs submit local-file "ALLOCATE.jcl"`
-- Verify creation of the datasets by refreshing your Remote Systems view
+- Verify creation of these datasets (using your username instead) by refreshing your Remote Systems view
 	- HLQ.SAMPLE.COBOL
 	- HLQ.SAMPLE.COPYLIB
 	- HLQ.SAMPLE.OBJ